KxSystems/docs/docs/ml/automl/ug/postproc.md

 In its default configuration, the pipeline returns:

-1. Visualizations - data split, target distribution, feature impact, confusion matrix (classification only) and regression analysis (regression only) plots.
+-   visualizations: data split, target distribution, feature impact, confusion matrix (classification only) and regression analysis (regression only) plots
-2. The best model saved as a binary, '.h5' or '.pt' file depending on the type of model returned.
+-   best model saved as a binary, `.h5` or `.pt` file depending on the type of model returned
-3. A configuration file outlining the procedure carried out for a run which can be used in re-running a pipeline.
+-   configuration file outlining the procedure carried out for a run which can be used in re-running a pipeline
-4. A report outlining the steps taken and results achieved at each step of a run.
+-   report outlining the steps taken and results achieved at each step of a run.

-These outputs are contained within subfolders for `images`, `models`, `config`, and `reports` respectively, contained within a directory specific to the date and time of the run.
+The outputs are in subfolders `images`, `models`, `config`, and `reports` respectively, in a directory named as the date and time of the run.
 The folder structure for each unique run is as follows: `automl/outputs/dateTimeModels/date/run_time/...`.

 ## Processing nodes